intel/qpl/doc/source/documentation/get_started_docs/code_examples.rst

 Low-Level C API Examples
 ************************

-This section contains a number of simple C API examples, illustrating how you can use the Intel® Query Processing Library (Intel® QPL).
+This section contains a number of simple Low-Level C API examples, illustrating how you can use the Intel® Query Processing Library (Intel® QPL) with C or C++ code.

-.. _code_examples_c_compression_reference_link:

 Compression
 ===========

 .. literalinclude:: ../../../../examples/low-level-api/compression_example.cpp
     :language: cpp